decembersnow1234/git_repo_sufficiency_policy/README.md

 At the end of this script you will extract:
 - The named_cluster_df dataset of outcome clusters and the sentences extracted during the 1_policy_extraction.
 - The prepared dataset for the data analysis.

+## 4_measure_consensus - Computing of prevalence and building of the consensus matrix.

+This code allows the calculation of a consensus matrix of policies effects on outcomes.

+It uses the outputs of the other phases to compute the matrix of correlations pondered by a similarity score.
+The similarity score is cmputed using Proportional Sentence Match.

+In this Jupyter Notebook we will:
+1. Import the data retrieved from the policy and outcome clustering process ;
+2. Import the relevant packages ;
+3. Prepare data for computing ;
+4. Prevalence of policies in abstract Using Proportional Sentence Match ;
+5. Export data with prevalence measure.

+To complete those tasks you will need:
+- The dataset of papers with the policy extraction of the 1_policy_extraction code.
+- The dataset of papers with the clustered policy of the 2_policy_clustering code.
+- The dataset of papers with the clustered policy of the 3_outcomes_clustering code.

+At the end of this script you will extract:
+- The named_cluster_df dataset of policies with prevalence metrics.